-- The SENCo will check that your child is making good progress by regular monitoring.
+- The SENDCo will check that your child is making good progress by regular monitoring.

 - Regular book scrutinies and lesson observations will be carried out by members of the Middle and Senior Leadership Teams to ensure that the needs of all children are met and that the quality of teaching and learning is high.

-- Children on the SEN register will have personal targets recorded on an Assess, Plan, Do, Review One (APDRO) form which will be reviewed regularly and shared with you and your child.
+- Children on the SEND register will have personal targets recorded on an Assess, Plan, Do, Review One (APDRO) form which will be reviewed regularly and shared with you and your child.

 - In Foundation Stage progress is broken into smaller steps which are assessed and monitored.

 - At the end of Key Stage 2 all children are required to be formally assessed using Standard Assessment Tests (SATS).
 This is something the Government requires all schools to do and are the results that are published nationally.